pharo-project/pharo-potentialEnhancementLogs/TxTextRoadmap.md

 ####Design Questions
 - TxModel - what is the advantage of a double linked list vs the old Text implementation?
 - TxLayoutViewMorph vs. TxTextEditorMorph - I'm not clear on the purpose/relationship/pattern here?
+- TxForeColorAttribute - Why not TxFontColorAttribute?
+Is the fore/font distinction important?
+- TxXyzAttribute - can we remove the 'Attribute' from all but the base class? e.g. TxFontAttribute -> TxFont
+- TxModel class comment - "I don't provide a direct interface for mutating/editing my data (and this is a very important point).
+Instead I am modified using position(s) (TxTextPosition) and/or selection(s) (TxInterval/TxSelection), providing a rich protocol for various operations over text."
+That sounds intriguing, but why is that so significant?

 ####Implementation Questions:
 - TxBasicSpan#< seems overly complex.
 Why two-way searching.
 Was it the result of profiling?
 Intuition?
 Random?